anjjriit/view-maker/README.md

 * ApiController (if it already exists)

-Note that the test included with make:foundation will fail if you select 'plain' or 'basic' as your template type because those templates don't output the record name to the index page.
-In that case modify the test as you see fit.
+Note that the test included with make:foundation will fail if you select 'plain' or 'basic' as your template type or if you have because those templates don't output the record name to the index page.
+Similarly, if you choose an index only option, there will be no create view and the test will fail.
+In those cases modify the test as you see fit.

 ## Requirements For Views